juniorxsound/TF-Unet/README.md

 If you want to train in a Jupyter notebook follow the [Training notebook](https://github.com/juniorxsound/TF-Unet/blob/master/notebooks/Training.ipynb)

 ## Evaluation
-To run evaluation simply use `make evaluate` or the Jupyter [Evaluation notebook](https://github.com/juniorxsound/TF-Unet/blob/master/notebooks/Evaluation.ipynb)
+To quickly evaluate download the [pre-trained weights](https://storage.cloud.google.com/orfleisher-production.appspot.com/models/unet/toy_network.zip) and unzip the contents into the weights folder.
+To run evaluation simply use `make evaluate` or the Jupyter [Evaluation notebook](https://github.com/juniorxsound/TF-Unet/blob/master/notebooks/Evaluation.ipynb).

+> The weights provided were trained for 50 epochs on 8000 samples with batch size of 18.
+Training takes 5 hours using 2 GTX 2080ti's and reaches 96.56% accuracy.

 ## Prediction
 See the Jupyter [Prediction notebook](https://github.com/juniorxsound/TF-Unet/blob/master/notebooks/Prediction.ipynb)